 Avoid a huge grocery shop

 Every week in the lead up to Christmas buy a few grocery items you’ll need, particularly when they are on sale – drinks, nibblies, chocolates, wine.
-Spread the shop out over multiple weeks so you aren’t forced to get everything at once, when you’re feeling your most stressed and financially stretched.
+Spread the shop out over multiple weeks so you aren’t forced to get everything at once when you’re feeling most stressed and financially stretched.

 Share the load

 If you’re having Christmas at your house don’t try and do everything yourself, ask your guests to pitch in.
 Assign a special dish or course to each person so you are not caught having to pay for everything.
-I always out my hand up for pavlova and turkey; my brother-in-law does the world’s best pork crackling and nothing is better than my mum’s pumpkin, baked potatoes and roast lamb.
+I always put my hand up for pavlova and turkey; my brother-in-law does the world’s best pork crackling and nothing is better than my mum’s pumpkin, baked potatoes and roast lamb.
 Not only does sharing the load help with finances, but it also helps you spend more time with your family and less time in the kitchen.

 Go out for lunch